spfrommer/latent_algebras/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
 While we focus our work on sets for exposition, we note that this connection between latent embeddings and source-space algebraic structure is quite general.
-A similar idea applies to learned functions, probability distributions, and textual embeddings.
+A similar idea applies to learned (continuous) functions, probability distributions, and textual embeddings.
 </p></td></tr></table>
 </p>
   </div>